nitimasaigal/Project-9-LLM-News-Research-Tool/README.md

 |--LLM.pdf

-I have stored Openai API key and NewsAPI key in secrets.toml file so that it can be safe and no one can leak it.
+I have stored Openai API key and NewsAPI key in "secrets.toml" file so that it can be safe and no one can leak it.